What is scuba?

-SCUBA stands for self-contained-underwater-breathing-apparatus.
+Scuba stands for Self Contained Underwater Breathing Apparatus.
 It describes the equipment we use to stay underwater and breathe.
-These include the tank, which attaches to a jacket (commonly called a BCD – Buoyancy Control Device) worn by the diver and regulators (the device that we put into our mouths to breathe from).
-In addition to the actual breathing and buoyancy devices we use, divers also use a mask in order to see underwater, fins (not flippers) and a snorkel (for use at the surface).
+These include the compressed air cylinder (aka tank), which attaches to a jacket (commonly called a BCD – Buoyancy Control Device) worn by the diver and regulators (the device that we put into our mouths to breathe from).
+In addition to the actual breathing and buoyancy devices we use, divers also use a mask in order to see underwater, fins, and a snorkel (for use at the surface).

 What is PADI?

 PADI is an acronym that stands for the Professional Association of Diving Instructors.
 It is the largest recreational diving certification organizations in the world and is recognized by the vast majority of diving centres, resorts and outfits globally.
 Certification by a PADI registered diving instructor means that you have been taught using a finely tuned and safety-oriented method of scuba diving instruction.
 PADI certification cards are recognized globally.